Topics

 Yes, you can have regular food before an allergy test.
 However, it is better to refrain from any food items that have caused an allergy in the past or those you suspect to have an allergy from.

-Anyone can take the test.
+The test can be taken by anyone.
 However, an allergy test is highly recommended if you consistently have any of the symptoms mentioned above.

 Make an appointment at Gleneagles Hospitals